sirisian/ecmascript-types/README.md

 ### enum Type

-Enumerations with enum that support any type except function signatures.
+Enumerations with enum that support any type including functions.
 ```js
 enum Count { Zero, One, Two }; // Starts at 0
 var c:Count = Count.Zero;